 Is it hummus or just a bean dip?
 Without any tahini, it might not technically still be a hummus but just a plain bean dip.
 But whatever you want to call it, it's high in protein, high in fiber, and can be used for anything you use hummus or bean dip for.
 Try it as a vegetarian sandwich spread in place of a less-healthy mayonnaise (hummus works particularly well in wrap sandwiches since it holds together well and doesn't drip), or, use it like hummus as a dip for pita, toast points, or veggies.

-Like almost all homemade hummus recipes, this white bean hummus dip is completely vegetarian, vegan, and safe for anyone one a gluten-free diet.
+Like almost all homemade hummus recipes, this white bean hummus dip is completely vegetarian, vegan, and safe for anyone on a gluten-free diet.

 White bean hummus recipe courtesy of Bush's® Beans.

-- Place the white beans in a food processor or blender, and add the toasted garlic, lemon juice, cumin and parsley.
+Place the white beans in a food processor or blender, and add the garlic, lemon juice, cumin, and parsley.
 Process until smooth.
 Carefully pour in the reserved olive oil while the food processor or blender is running and process until light and smooth.

-- Serve cool with pita bread, bagel chips or tortilla chips or an array of fresh chopped vegetables: baby carrots or carrot sticks, celery sticks, bell pepper slices, sliced mushrooms or jicama slices.
+Serve cool with pita bread, bagel chips, tortilla chips, or an array of freshly chopped vegetables—baby carrots or carrot sticks, celery sticks, bell pepper slices, sliced mushrooms, or jicama slices.